shivannis/xandr-docs-public/xandr-docs/monetize/choose-the-programmatic-guaranteed-deal-type.md

 ---
 title: Choose the Programmatic Guaranteed Deal Type
-description: The article discusses when to create a Programmatic Guaranteed Deal by selecting this deal type. ms.date: 10/28/2023
+description: The article discusses when to create a Programmatic Guaranteed Deal by selecting this deal type on the screen for optimal results. ms.date: 10/28/2023
 ---